 The project may also access registers such as the National Death Index and the Electoral Roll to locate participants in cases where contact with a participant is lost.

 Unless a participant has explicitly informed ALSWH that they do not want us to access data relating to them from other external sources, information is also collated from State-based Admitted patient’s datasets, cancer registries and perinatal datasets, as well as the Medicare Benefits Schedule (MBS), Pharmaceutical Benefits (PBS) and Aged Care datasets (this list of datasets will expand to include others over time).
+Details of the datasets we currently access can be found here.

 The infographic provides a summary of the linkage process (click here to view).